nickest14/Leetcode-python/README.md

 #### 1498.
 Number of Subsequences That Satisfy the Given Sum Condition

+#### 1509.
+Minimum Difference Between Largest and Smallest Value in Three Moves

 #### 1514.
 Path with Maximum Probability

 #### 1552.
 Magnetic Force Between Two Balls